-You could get SSP for every day you're off work.
+You can get SSP from the fourth day you're off sick.

 If you do not, or no longer, qualify for statutory sick pay then you should apply for Employment Support

 Allowance (ESA).
 Your employer will give you an SSP1 for this.